Trash

 Pets

-No pets, we would rather not bring confrontations to the table during a festival.
+No pets, we would rather not bring confrontations to the table during a gathering.
 The only exceptions are service animals.
 Their shots have to be up to date.
 They must be on a leash or in a kennel.
 If your service animal is found loose or causes a problem, you may be asked to remove it from the property.

 Minors

 Minors must be accompanied by a parent or guardian.
 Even though we provide activities and a play area for the children, the parents are still responsible for them.
 We do not do daycare.
 Children under 18 are recommended to be in their camps by 10.
-Any at the fire after that must have a parent or guardian with them.
+Any at the main fire after that must have a parent or guardian with them.

 Clothing Optional